webdacjs/what-country/README.md

 # What Country

-This module get company information based on the query provided based on different parameters such as  name, iso code, tld, currency, phone, etc
+This module get company information based on the query provided based on different parameters such as name, iso code, tld, currency, phone, etc. The module supports querying the country in multiple languages.

 The most basic use is: